 According to the Department of Health and Human Services, 10-15% of American couples are infertile, meaning they have not conceived after one year of regular, unprotected sex.
-This means that, more likely than not, you’ll probably have a friend or a relative or a neighbor who has suffered from or is struggling through an infertility journey.
+This means that, more likely than not, you’ll probably have a friend, relative, or neighbor who has suffered through an infertility journey.
 For a lot of us, myself included, knowing what to say or how to act with a friend who is going through such a tough time can be tricky, especially if you’ve never experienced it.

 1. Ask them what they need from you–then give it.

 Some days your friend will want to talk about her journey.
 Some days she’ll want to talk about anything but her struggles.
 Other days she’ll want to be left alone completely.
 These are all completely normal reactions to the emotional roller coaster she’s going through.
 As her friend, your main job is to just be there for her in whatever way she needs you in that moment.
-Verbally asking her, “What do you need from me today?” and then following through on her needs will be one of the most supportive things you can do for her.
+Ask her, “What do you need from me today?”
+Then following through on her needs will be one of the most supportive things you can do for her.

 2. Make an effort to learn more about infertility.

 There are a lot of reasons that a couple may struggle with infertility.
 But there also may be no reason.
-Unexplained infertility accounts for about 20% of cases.
-This is a particularly difficult pill to swallow for couples because, not only is there no explanation for their infertility, it also makes it harder for doctors to attempt to address the issue.
+Unexplained infertility accounts for about 30% of cases.
+This is a particularly difficult pill to swallow for couples.
+Not only is there no explanation for their infertility, it also makes it harder for doctors to attempt to address the issue.
 Learning about infertility, the different causes for it, and the treatments that are available to your friend will help you to be a better listener and have a more intelligent conversation with her.
 She will appreciate that you can do more than nod mindlessly while she pours her heart out to you.

 3. Don’t complain about your pregnancy.